daveeS987/data-structures-and-algorithms/README.md

 # Data Structures and Algorithms

-## 401 Data Structures, Code Challenges
+## 401 JavaScript Data Structures, Code Challenges

+This is a collection of practice data structure problems in JavaScript.
+I go through arrays, linked-lists, stacks, queues, trees, and hashmaps.

 ### Table of Contents